microlinkhq/metascraper/CONTRIBUTING.md

 ### Writing Unitary Test

-Just write some HTML markup and as many tests you need in order to determine the rules are sorted correctly:
+Just write some HTML markup and as many tests as you need in order to determine the rules are sorted correctly:

 ```js
 /* test/unit/index.js */